-The aurora light up the skies over Oulu, Finland, and moonlight sets the Baltic Sea aglow in a photo taken by Thomas Kast on Aug.
+Auroral displays light up the skies over Oulu, Finland, and moonlight sets the waves of the Baltic Sea aglow in a photo taken by Thomas Kast on Aug.
 22. "I took this photo 10 minutes after midnight," Kast writes.
 'The orange color on the left is twilight, just between sunset and sunrise.
 On the right there is some light pollution in the clouds."

 The skies over northern latitudes have been set aglow with auroral displays, and this weekend promises to bring a particularly powerful light show.
 Check out these views from Sweden and Finland, and then keep watch online for more.

 "Get ready, aurora watchers!" the National Oceanic and Atmospheric Administration's Space Weather Prediction Center says on its Facebook page.
 "It looks like we have several things lining up that could give us a pretty good show Friday and/or Saturday!
 But timing is everything."

 Two solar storms sent outbursts of electrically charged particles into space, and the prediction center says geomagnetic disturbances may excite Earth's magnetic field over the next couple of nights.
 It's not clear whether U.S. observers will see anything out of the ordinary, but skywatchers at higher latitudes could get an eyeful.

 "Tonight I saw the first auroras of the new season in Oulu, Finland," photographer Thomas Kast told SpaceWeather.com on Thursday.
 "I expected some green arc at the horizon, but this night was so much better.
 Two hours after sunset, an arc started to move, and for about 10 minutes it produced surprisingly strong northern lights.
 I saw needles, purple color and even a very faint corona due to the bright moon.
 What a promising start!"

 Meanwhile, Goran Strand captured a set of stunning snapshots in northern Sweden.